Tobacco taxation

 Did you know that

-- The World Health Organisation and the World Bank recommend raising tobacco tax.
-According to them, raising tobacco tax is one of the most efficient ways of cutting down the consumption of tobacco products.
+- Raising tobacco tax is one of the most efficient ways of cutting down the consumption of tobacco products.

 - The high price of tobacco prevents people from taking up smoking, increases the number of attempts to quit and reduces health differences between different demographic groups.